Arizona Vegetable Planting Guide: A Visual Guide for Low Desert Vegetables

 Read this article for more information about how to grow roselle hibiscus.

-Grows best from seed or transplant
+- Grows best from seed directly sown in the garden

-When to plant roselle hibiscus in Arizona: Mid March – May
+When to plant Sorghum in Arizona:

 Read this article for more information about how to grow spinach.

-When to plant spinach in Arizona: September – February
+When to plant Summer Squash in Arizona:

 Read this article for more information about how to grow summer squash.